neilg63/simple-string-patterns/README.md

 - *bounds_builder()* makes it easier to define string matching rules methods requiring an array of *StringBounds* rules such as filter_all_conditional().
 See example above.
 - *ToSegmentFromChars* provides new methods to split on any of an array of characters, e.g. when processing common patterns that may use a predictable set of separators.
 This mimics characters classes in regular expressions and is more efficient when you only need to allow for a limited set of split characters.
 - *MatchOccurrences* has a variant *find_char_indices* method that accepts a *char* rather than a *&str*.
 This avoids any need to cast a character to a string.

+Version 0.2.5 introduces SimpleMatchAny and Whole matches in StringBounds.

+This supplements SimpleMatchAll to apply *or* logic with rules sets (StringBound, tuples or simple strs).
+The StringBounds enum now has whole string match options (with case-insensitive and case-sensitive variants) to accommodate a mix of partial and whole string matches.

+It also adds a range of simple single-argument methods for bounds_builder().

 Versions of the *string-patterns* crate before 0.3.0 contained many of these extensions.
 Since version 0.3.0 all traits, enums and methods defined in this *simple-string-patterns* have been removed.
 These crates supplement each other, but may be installed independently.